 Handheld retractors are surgical devices that separate bodily tissues during surgery.
 Unlike larger retractors, they can be held in a single hand.
 Self-retaining handheld retractors can be locked into place with no need for manual force to keep them open.
+But often a handheld retractor requires continual manipulation.

 This type of retractor is especially useful for surgeries in smaller areas requiring small, precise incisions and openings, such as tracheotomies and dental surgery.
 Many surgeons are unaware of the variety and use of all handheld retractors, as well as recent advances such as single-use and self-lighting retractors.
 This article will give some guidance.